cyrildiagne/ecal_handline_workshop/readme.md

 ## Brief

 ```
-Imagine and create an interactive application based on the body tracking technology
+Design and create an interactive application based on the body tracking technology
 that stages the virtual line linking our 2 hands.
 ```